-As your company expands and your brands or product offerings start to diverge, you may start to consider separate Magento stores.
+As your company expands and your brands or product offerings start to diverge, you may start to consider separate Adobe Commerce stores (Adobe Commerce is formerly known as Magento, we’ll use both names in this article).

 This post gives an overview of what you should consider in this decision how you can get started